Dynamic Assortment Selection under the Nested Logit Models: Introduction

-There is another line of recent research on investigating personalized assortment planning, where each arriving customer could have a different choice behavior.
-For example, \cite{Golrezaei2014,Chen:16recom} assumed that each customer's choice behavior is known but the customers' arriving sequence can be adversarially chosen, and took into account both the revenue and inventory levels.
+There is another line of recent research on investigating the assortment planning question in which each arriving customer could have a different choice behavior.
+For example, \cite{Golrezaei2014} and \cite{Chen:16recom} assumed that each customer's choice behavior is known but that the customers' arriving sequence can be adversarially chosen, and took into account both the revenue and inventory levels.
 Since the arriving sequence can be arbitrary, there is no learning component in the problem and both \cite{Golrezaei2014} and \cite{Chen:16recom} adopted the competitive ratio as the performance evaluation metric.

-Finally, it is also worthwhile mentioning that the problem of dynamic assortment planning is closely related to multi-armed bandit (MAB): both dynamic assortment and MAB need to carefully balance the exploration-exploration tradeoff.
-However, due to the complex structure of discrete choice models, one cannot directly apply the results from MAB (e.g., the UCB policies from \cite{Auer2002}).
-Indeed, a straightforward analogy between assortment planning and MAB is to treat each feasible assortment as an arm.
-But directly using this mapping will result in a large regret due to the very large number of possible assortments.
-Another way is to treat each problem as an arm and consider the combinatorial MAB framework (see, e.g., \cite{Chen:CombBandit:13}), where each pull can involve a subset of arms.
-However, existing works in combinatorial MAB assumes reward for different arms are generated independently, and thus cannot be applied to our problem.
+In addition, there are a few recent works studying joint assortment planning and pricing under MNL models (see e.g., \cite{Wang:12:joint}, \cite{Besbes:14}, and \cite{Miao:18}).
+It would also be an interesting future work to consider dynamic joint assortment planning and pricing under nested MNL models.